Dr. Devarinti of St. Luke’s University Health Network has no relevant financial disclosures.)

 Dr. Ackerman of St. Luke’s University Health Network has received honorariums for speaking engagements from Janssen Pharmaceuticals)

-This article includes discussion of trigeminal neuralgia and other cranial neuralgias, atypical odontalgia, cranial neuralgias and facial pain of unknown cause, facial pain of unknown origin, idiopathic facial pain, tic douloureux, trigeminal nerve disorder, trigeminal neuropathic pain, trigeminal neuropathy, atypical facial pain, geniculate neuralgia, glossopharyngeal neuralgia, herpetic and postherpetic neuralgia of the trigeminal nerve, occipital neuralgia, persistent idiopathic facial pain, raeder syndrome, trigeminal neuropathy, trigeminal neuralgia, trigeminal dysesthesia, and trigeminal dysesthesia-sympathetically maintained. the foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.
+This article includes discussion of trigeminal neuralgia and other cranial neuralgias, cranial neuralgias and facial pain of unknown cause, facial pain of unknown origin, tic douloureux, trigeminal nerve disorder, trigeminal neuropathic pain, trigeminal neuropathy, atypical trigeminal neuralgia, trigeminal neuralgia 2, trigeminal neuralgia with persistent background facial pain, painful trigeminal neuralgia attributed to herpes zoster, postherpetic neuralgia, anesthesia dolorosa, posttraumatic trigeminal neuropathy, glossopharyngeal neuralgia, Raeder syndrome, nervus intermedius syndrome, Tolosa-Hunt syndrome, burning mouth syndrome, headache attributed to ischemic ocular motor nerve palsy, occipital neuralgia, persistent idiopathic facial pain, recurrent painful ophthalmoplegic neuropathy, central neuropathic pain, and optic neuritis.
+The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.